fivdi/pigpio/README.md

 }, 1000);
 ```

-Turn the LED connected to GPIO17 on for 15 microseconds once per second and
-use alerts to monitor how long the LED was turned on for.
+#### Alerts

+Alerts receive the time of a GPIO state change accurate to a few microseconds.
+Typically, alerts will be used for GPIO inputs but they can also be used for
+outputs.
+In this example, the `trigger` method is used generate a 15
+microsecond pulse on GPIO17 once per second.
+Alerts are used to measure the
+length of the pulse.

 ```js
 // Assumption: the LED is off when the program is started